 1. Nurture the Living: Worship, Prayers, Retreats, Baptisms, Counseling - Confidential/nonmedical Counseling.
-For those in BCT it includes:
+For the

 - Anything involving prayer leading Sunday worship services; - Anything matters of faith, religion and or spirituality including religious supplies and resources; - Anything involving morale and overall mental wellbeing including counseling; - Anything involving potential EO or SHARP violations; - Anything involving abuse, abuse of authority or mistreatment or lack of professionalism; - Anything involving relationship issues with fellow Soldiers or Leadership; - Help Soldiers handle problems from home; - Above all, encourage Soldiers as they become Soldiers! - 2.
-Care for the Wounded: Physical/Spiritual/Psychological wounds Via confidential counseling and ongoing support.
-Only the Chaplain can provide absolute confidentiality.
+Care for the Wounded: Physical/Spiritual/Psychological wounds- Via confidential counseling and ongoing support.
+Only the Ch provide absolute confidentiality.
 Everything mentioned to a chaplain as a matter of conscience is confidential.
-THERE ARE NO EXCEPTIONS.
-Chaplains have no duty to warn. - 3.
-Honor the Dead: Delivering Red Cross messages to Soldiers, Assisting with Death Notifications, Planning and Conducting Funerals, Burials, Memorial ceremonies, etc. - 4.
-Advise Battalion & Company Commanders on the impact of religion and faith on training and operations (For example: religious holidays; Soldiers with specific religious dietary needs, such as fasting; or uniform/grooming exemptions for religious reasons, such as wearing beards or headgear such as Hijabs, etc.).
+THERE ARE NO EXC Chaplains have no duty to warn. - 3.
+Honor the Dead: Delivering Red Cross messages to Soldiers, Assisting with Death Notifications, Planning and Conducting Funerals, Bu Memorial ceremonies, etc. - 4.
+Advise Battalion & Company Commanders on the impact of religion and faith on training and operations (For example: religious holidays Soldiers with specific religious dietary needs, such as fasting; or uniform/grooming exemptions for religious reasons, such as wearing bear or headgear such as Hijabs, etc.).

-Army Chaplain & BCT What Chaplains Cannot Do
+Army Ch What Chaplains